-Family Involvement Opportunities at Phoenix Adult Supporter Advisory Council
+Family Involvement Opportunities at Phoenix

+Adult Supporter Advisory & Action Committee

-The adult supporter advisory committee meets at the school quarterly (more often if necessary).
-During these meetings, the group discusses the state / culture of the school, the services provided to scholars, and plans activities for the staff, scholars, and parents / adult supporters of the school.
+Parents and adult supporter advisory committee meets at the school quarterly (more often if necessary).
+During these meetings, the group discusses the state / culture of the school, the services provided to scholars, and to plan activities for the staff, scholars, and parents / adult supporters of the school.
 Any parent or adult supporter that is interested in joining the committee should contact the school.
+Parents / adult supporters of scholars with an IEP at Phoenix are strongly encouraged to attend these meetings.
+In addition to the Advisory & Action Committee, there is a special group for the parents or adult supporters of scholars who receive Special Education Services or English Language Development Services.
+Parents / adult supporters will be informed of their rights regarding Special Education as covered by state law.